Maintain the Data Center Best Practice Rulebase

 - Before installing a new content release version, review new and modified App-IDs to determine if there is policy impact.

-the content release.
-Disabling new App-IDs allows you to benefit immediately from protection against the latest threats while having the flexibility to enable App-IDs later, after preparing necessary policy updates.
+- Disabling new App-IDs allows you to benefit immediately from protection against the latest threats while having the flexibility to enable App-IDs later, after preparing necessary policy updates.
 You can disable all App-IDs introduced in a content release, set scheduled content updates to automatically disable new App-IDs, or disable App-IDs for specific applications.

 - Prepare policy updates to account for App-ID changes included in a content release or to add new sanctioned applications to or remove applications from your whitelist rules.